Consejo de la Alta Winery, History Dates Back to 1846

 Consejo de la Alta is a winery located in the famous Rioja region.
-The history of the winery dates back to 1846 when Don Hipolito Banuelos wrote a manuscript about the treatment, production, and quality of wines to be sold.
-Don Hipolito left his legacy behind as he was the start of the winery.
-He provided all the knowledge, innovations, and contributions under which the winery works now.
-In 1835, Hipolito started working alone, and by 1941, a small group of people started helping him in the vineyards.
+The history of the winery dates back to 1846 when Don Hipolito Banuelos wrote a manuscript about the processes, production, and quality of wines.
+He provided all the knowledge, innovation, and contributions under which the winery currently operates.
+Don Hipolito left his legacy behind for future generations to elaborate on making Consejo de la Alta a high quality wine producer in Rioja today.
+In 1835, Hipolito started working alone, and by 1941, a small group of people began helping him in the vineyards.
 He set up his cellar for wine production in 1846.
-He put in a lot of effort, determination, tenacity, and hard work, which helped him discover new blends and wines that were shipped to several countries.
+He put a lot of effort, determination, tenacity, and hard work into the winery which helped him discover new blends that were shipped to several countries worldwide.

 Consejo de la Alta Winery has a vast vineyard area filled with thirty-five year old vines.